English to English noun

 19 |

-move sideways or in an unsteady way | Example:
+move sideways or in an unsteady way | | Example: The ship careened out of control

-• The ship suddenly lurched to the left
+move abruptly | | Example: The ship suddenly lurched to the left

 source: wordnet30